 They are very easy to use.

-Just put the wrap in front of you with the corner with the elastic towards one side.
-Put your sandwich in the middle of the wrap and bring up the bottom corner over the bread.
+1. Place the wrap in front of you with the corner with the elastic opposite you.
+Put your sandwich in the middle of the wrap and bring up the sides (the corners without the elastic) around it.

-Finally fold over the final corner, slipping the elastic over the sandwich to keep the wrap closed.
+3. Fold down the last corner, the one with the elastic, and slip the elastic over the sandwich to keep the wrap closed.